jindun619/new-ZH_TODAY/README.md

 ## 2) Why I made 振华TODAY
 ### 2.1 Convenience of students
 `"I decided to develop a website when I saw that students were inconvenient not knowing the school meals"`
-### 2.2 Improvement of the quality of the school meals
+### 2.2 Improvement of the quality
 ![vicious cycle](img/vicious_cycle.png)
-`->Because the quality of food is low, nobody comes to eat.` `->Because nobody comes to eat, waste of food increases.` `->Because waste of food increases, food is cooked with leftovers.` `->Because food is cooked with leftovers, food loses its quality` **`"After analyzing the cause of low quality of the school meals, I found out that the four thinigs above(↑) form a vicious cycle.
+`->Because the quality of food is low, nobody comes to eat.` `->Because nobody comes to eat, waste of food increases.` `->Because waste of food increases, food is cooked with leftovers.` `->Because food is cooked with leftovers, food loses its quality` **`"After analyzing the cause of low quality of the school meals, I found out that the four things above(↑) form a vicious cycle.
 And I thought one way to break the cycle was to let students know the school meals in advance."`**

 ***